Which is hardly surprising when you consider that had to feed Henry VIII…

 Plus in 2014 they opened a royal chocolate making kitchen which once catered for three kings: William III, George I and George II.

-It’s the only surviving royal chocolate kitchen in the country and has loads of original fittings including the stove, equipment and furniture still intact.
+It’s the only surviving royal chocolate kitchen in the country and has loads of original fittings including a few stoves, a wood, a gas stove and lastly the best pellet stove we could find.
+All equipment and furniture still intact.

 Hampton Court Palace is packed with loads to do this summer.Add a comment